 Proposal Approval Process

 In order to improve our performance in raising funds for research, and to better track the proposals that involve our Faculty members, all research proposals require approval by the Dean, subsequent to having obtained departmental approval.
 For the internal review process to be effective, it is advisable to submit your application well before any internal and external deadlines.
-The Office of the Dean requires at least 2 working days for review and approval of all research proposals.
-Please note that during peak periods of anticipated high volume of applications (such as NSERC Discovery Grants) you are recommended to submit your proposal at least 4 working days before the deadline of the Office of Sponsored Research (OSR).
+The Office of the Dean requires at least two (2) business days for the review and approval of all research proposals.
+Please note that during peak periods of anticipated high volume of applications (such as NSERC Discovery Grants) you are recommended to submit your proposal at least four (4) business days before the deadline of the Office of Sponsored Research (OSR).

 To obtain the Dean’s signature for your proposal, please ensure to undertake the following procedure:

-- Download the OSR Checklist (available here).
-Please note that the Checklist is updated from time to time.
-Please discard all previous versions of the checklist.
-OSR will only be accepting the latest version.
+- Download the OSR Checklist.
+Please note that the checklist is updated from time to time.
+We ask that you discard all previous versions of the checklist, which are saved on your computer.
+OSR will only accept the latest version.

-- Complete the Checklist and have it signed by your Chair/Director.
-If an Acting Chair/Director signs the required documents, please ensure to include your unit’s memorandum regarding the signing authority.
+- Complete the Checklist.
+It must be signed first by the researcher, then by the Chair/Director, and finally by the Dean/Associate Dean (Research & Innovation).
+If an Acting Chair/Director signs the required documents, please ensure to include your unit’s memorandum regarding the delegation of signing authority.
+Please make sure that the OSR Checklist clearly identifies the investigator, the agency, and the program.

 Be prepared to follow-up with our office on your application submission in order to address any questions that we may have about the documentation.